ldaIas/brainfuck-interpreter/README.md

 This section will lay out all valid BF operations.

 ```+```: Adds 1 to the cell value the current pointer is at.

 ```-```: Subtracts 1 from the cell value the current pointer is at.

 ```>```: Adds 1 to the pointer (I.E. move pointer from cell 1 to cell 2).

 ```<```: Subtracts 1 from the pointer (I.E. move pointer from cell 2 to cell 1).

 ```.```: Output the value in the current pointer's cell.

 ```,```: Input a value to the current pointer's cell.
 NOTE: This will overwrite any value already stored in this pointer's cell.

 Additionally, user input above 255 will be truncated to the first digit (I.E. input of 342 is truncated to 3).
 Currently, there is no check for a value under 0.

 ```[```: Denotes the beginning of a loop.

 ```]```: Denotes the end of a loop.
 Loops will only exit when the current pointer's cell value is 0.
 As of right now, there is no check for infinite loops.

+To comment, simply type your comment where you would like.
+Any character that is not one of the eight above will be ignored along with the rest of the line.
+This is shown in the below example.

 #### Example Program